- The Commission explains that the delegated act sets reportable KPIs and first sustainability indicators for rating data centres.

 The Directive states that the Article 12 publication obligation applies by 15 May 2024 and every year thereafter.
 The Commission news release on Delegated Regulation (EU) 2024/1364 describes the first reporting date for operators as 15 September 2024, followed by 15 May in 2025 and subsequent years.

 The Commission has prepared a European database for the energy performance and water footprint of data centres.
-Article 12 says the database includes information communicated by obligated data centres and is publicly available at aggregated level, so internal evidence should separate site-level submission data from what appears in public aggregated outputs.
+Article 12 says the database includes information communicated by obligated data centres and is publicly available at aggregated level, so non-public evidence should separate site-level submission data from what appears in public aggregated outputs.

 Annex VII groups the required information into site identity, capacity and activity data, and performance indicators for the last full calendar year.
 A useful reporting pack should therefore combine legal-entity ownership data with technical facility data and measured annual performance values.